MichaelUmeh007/PutMeOn/README.md

 # PutMeOn
 - minimalist gui spotify song recommder
 - after setting SPOTIPY_CLIENT_ID, SPOTIPY_CLIENT_SECRET, and SPOTIPY_REDIRECT_URI environment variables using info from app dashbaord at developer.spotify.com
-- you execute the app.py file and the application starts, you click the "put me on" button and a list of song recommedations is offered